OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

     ATTR = []

-  * When creating an image DEFAUL_IMAGE_PERSISTENT_NEW can be overrriden by the PERSISTENT value of the new image.
-Sunstone and CLI provides a way to set this value to overrride the user/group default.
+  * When creating an image DEFAULT_IMAGE_PERSISTENT_NEW can be overridden by the PERSISTENT value of the new image.
+Sunstone and CLI provides a way to set this value to override the user/group default.

 Security Groups
 --------------------------------------------------------------------------------